datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@part1`
 Exploring ``SpDates`` table in the database to answer following questions; {{1}}

-- How many scientists are there in the speed dating experiment? {{2}}
+- How many scientist profession are there in the speed dating experiment? {{2}}

 ``SELECT id, age, gender FROM SpDates WHERE career = 'Scientist'``  {{3}}